 This foundational course explores the challenges of leading and working in today's nonprofit organizations.
 Topics include leadership, management, ethics and values, board governance, human resources management, and constituency building.
 It also includes an examination of the theory, history and development of nonprofit.
 Students examine in depth current issues confronting nonprofit organizations.

-NPM 650 - Resource Development and Strategic Communications (4 credits)
+NPM 650 - Fundraising for Nonprofits and Advocacy (4 credits)